cristinaegus/DevCamp-Coding-Foundation-Project/README.md

 I had some issues with the placement of some of the elements of the page, and the fonts maybe are not the correct ones but the are some alike.
 I have place all the files on this github
+The main Homepage is in Index3.html file .
+The rest of the HTML files are empty they are only being created to se if links of the navbar are working , also I add some animation to the nav links.